 - 1/4 cup fresh cilantro, chopped

-- 2 tbsp fresh basil or mint, chopped (optional)
+- 2 tablespoon fresh basil or mint, chopped (optional)

 - 1/4 cup lime juice, freshly squeezed (3-4 limes)

-- 1/4 tsp chili flakes (or more if you like more heat)
+- 1/4 teaspoon chili flakes (or more if you like more heat)

 - MAKE THE QUINOA: Combine quinoa, water and salt in a medium saucepan.
 Bring to boil, reduce the heat to low, cove and cook for 15 minutes.
 Cooked quinoa will sprout little tails from the grains when done.
 Transfer to a serving bowl and cool in the fridge.